Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: INTRODUCTION:

 Seminal benchmark solutions for the two-dimensional incompressible LDC flow were provided by Ghia \textit{et al.}~\cite{Ghia1982}, who employed a multigrid finite-difference method to compute highly resolved velocity and streamfunction fields over a wide range of Reynolds numbers.
 Their centerline velocity profiles and vortex strength data have since become standard references for validating CFD solvers.
 Botella and Peyret~\cite{Botella1998} later extended this work using a high-order Chebyshev collocation method with a regularized lid velocity profile, producing spectral benchmark solutions that remain definitive references for numerical accuracy assessment.
 Further advances were reported by Erturk \textit{et al.}~\cite{Erturk2005,Erturk2006}, who introduced compact high-order finite-difference schemes and provided detailed analyses of convergence behavior and secondary vortical structures at higher Reynolds numbers.
 These studies firmly established the LDC flow as a stringent benchmark for incompressible Navier-Stokes solvers.

-In contrast to conventional discretization-based methods, Raissi, Perdikaris, and Karniadakis~\cite{Raissi2019} introduced the physics-informed neural networks framework, in which the governing equations and boundary conditions are embedded directly into the training of neural networks through physics-based loss functions.
-This approach enables mesh-free solution of partial differential equations and has attracted significant attention within the fluid dynamics community for applications ranging from canonical laminar flows to turbulence modeling and multiphysics systems~\cite{Raissi2018HiddenFluidMechanics,Yang2025PoF_ROM,Roy2025PoF,Prieto2025PoF}.
 At low Reynolds numbers, the flow is steady and laminar, characterized by a dominant central vortex and weaker secondary vortices near the corners.
 As the Reynolds number increases, nonlinear convective effects become increasingly important, leading to stronger velocity gradients, enhanced secondary structures, and, in three-dimensional configurations, transition toward unsteady and turbulent flow.
-These features have made the LDC problem a cornerstone in CFD, numerical analysis, and, more recently, data-driven and machine-learning-based approaches for fluid flows, including physics-informed neural networks and hybrid CFD-ML methods~\cite{Duraisamy2018arxiv,Brunton2020,Cai2024PoF}.
+These features have made the LDC problem a cornerstone in CFD, numerical analysis, and, more recently, data-driven and machine-learning-based approaches for fluid flows, including PINNs and hybrid CFD-ML methods~\cite{Duraisamy2018arxiv,Brunton2020,Cai2024PoF}.

+In contrast to conventional discretization-based numerical methods, Raissi, Perdikaris, and Karniadakis~\cite{Raissi2019} introduced the physics-informed neural networks framework, in which the governing equations and boundary conditions are embedded directly into the neural-network training process through physics-based loss functions.
+This mesh-free framework enables the solution of partial differential equations while enforcing physical consistency and has attracted significant attention for applications involving fluid mechanics, inverse problems, turbulence modeling, and multiphysics systems~\cite{Raissi2018HiddenFluidMechanics,Yang2025PoF_ROM,Roy2025PoF,Prieto2025PoF}.

-Building on the original PINNs formulation, numerous extensions have been proposed to improve convergence, robustness, and accuracy for Navier-Stokes problems.
-Kharazmi, Zhang, and Karniadakis~\cite{Kharazmi2021} introduced the hp-variational PINNs (hp-VPINNs) framework, combining domain decomposition with weak formulations to mitigate training stiffness at higher Reynolds numbers.
-Li and Feng~\cite{Li2022} proposed adaptive loss-weighting strategies to balance competing residual terms, while Chen and Zhao~\cite{Chen2025PoF107129} enhanced the performance of hard-constrained gradient‑enhanced physics-informed neural networks (gPINNs) by employing a residual adaptive sampling strategy.
+Building upon the original PINNs formulation, numerous extensions have subsequently been proposed to improve convergence, robustness, and predictive accuracy for Navier--Stokes problems.
+Kharazmi, Zhang, and Karniadakis~\cite{Kharazmi2021} introduced the hp-variational physics-informed neural networks (hp-VPINNs) framework, which combines domain decomposition and weak formulations to alleviate optimization stiffness at elevated Reynolds numbers.
+Li and Feng~\cite{Li2022} proposed adaptive loss-weighting strategies for balancing competing residual terms during training, while Chen and Zhao~\cite{Chen2025PoF107129} improved the performance of hard-constrained gradient-enhanced PINNs (gPINNs) using residual-based adaptive sampling strategies.